 Upon completion of N.T.S.U., Gooch gigged for a year as the featured soloist with the world-famous Glenn Miller Orchestra.
 After touring, he moved west to Monterey, California.
 While there, he free lanced from Monterey to San Francisco.
 He also founded The Monterey Jazz Orchestra, which played Monday nights at Clint Eastwood’s Mission Ranch in Carmel.

 After several years in California, Gooch set forth for the Entertainment Capital of the World: Las Vegas.
-During his twelve years spent in Vegas, he worked most of the major showrooms and lounges with shows like The Rat Pack Is Back, Jump Jive & Wail, Don Menza Big Band, Lon Bronson All Star Band, and the Susan Anton Show to name a few.
+During his twelve year stint in Vegas, he worked most of the major showrooms and lounges with shows like The Rat Pack Is Back, Jump Jive & Wail, Don Menza Big Band, Lon Bronson All Star Band, and the Susan Anton Show to name a few.
 In 2004, Gooch also founded his Las Vegas Big Band.
 He had the top-call players meet with him on Monday nights to bring some of the hottest big band jazz to the people of Las Vegas.
 He also carried the lead/jazz trumpet spot in the Wayne Newton Orchestra for 5 years, traveling exclusively with Mr. Newton all over the US, Canada, and the 2006 Australian Tour.

-In 2008, Gooch returned to his hometown of, Omaha, NE., where he married the “hometown sweetheart.”
+In 2008, Gooch returned to his hometown of Omaha, NE., where he married the “hometown sweetheart.”
 Once again, he assembled, Gooch & His Las Vegas Big Band, (the midwest version).
 Gooch and his band found a home to play on Monday nights at The Ozone, inside Anthony’s Steakhouse.
-This year they will be celebrating their 10th anniversary playing at The Ozone.
+In April of 2018, they celebrated their 10th anniversary of playing at The Ozone.
 During that time period they played over 650 gigs in the midwest.

 Between shows and gigs, Gooch is currently on the faculty for 3 jazz camps in the midwest.
 In 2017, Downbeat Magazine awarded the Jazz Education Achievement award to the Vail program, Jazz Goes To School. which Gooch has been teaching at for over 10 years.
-Gooch is also touring the country as a member of The Official Blues Brothers Review.
+Since 2016, Gooch has also been touring the country as a member of The Official Blues Brothers Review.